 2. Practice in front of your iPad.

 The people you know best will be a great audience for you to practice.
 So technically, if you can give your presentation in front of them, the real deal will be a snap.
 However, if you rehearse in front of your iPad, you can replay your practice sessions and check your gestures, tone, and flow of voice, and posture.
-You will be more relaxed if you are alone with yourself and you will make the most of your practice time.
+You will be more relaxed if you are alone, by yourself and you will make the most of your practice time.

 3. Direct your energies to the people who listen to you with interest.

-Don't waste your energy trying to get the attention of the guy checking email or the girl with her arms folded while you talk.
+Don't waste your energy trying to get the attention of the guy checking his email or the girl with her arms folded while you talk.
 While it is tempting to try to win them, it is often a losing battle.
 Instead, find the smiling, attentive faces and direct your remarks to those friendly faces.
 The majority of your audience will pay attention - if your presentation is interesting - then ignore people who don't seem interested.

 4. Engage with your audience.